 How to Pass ATS: A Complete Guide for UK Job Seekers (2026)

 If you have applied for more than a handful of jobs in the UK recently, your CV has almost certainly been processed by an Applicant Tracking System (ATS).
-An ATS is software that employers use to collect, sort, and rank applications before a recruiter ever sees them.
+An ATS is software that employers use to collect, organise, and search applications.
 Companies such as Workday, Greenhouse, Lever, and Oracle Taleo power the hiring pipelines of everyone from FTSE 100 firms to fast-growing start-ups.

 There are two broad categories of failure: formatting problems and content problems.
 Let us look at each.

 Content issues come down to language.
-If the job description asks for "stakeholder management" and your CV says "client liaison," the ATS may not make the connection.
-Abbreviations cause problems too — writing "JS" when the system is looking for "JavaScript," or "PM" when it expects "Project Management."
+If the advert asks for "stakeholder management" and your CV says "client liaison," a recruiter searching for the advert's phrasing will not find you.
+Abbreviations cause the same problem — writing "JS" when the search is for "JavaScript," or "PM" when it is for "Project Management."

 Formatting Rules That Keep Your CV ATS-Friendly